 Birth Control as a Human Right – Toledo Protest

-On Friday, February 6, about a dozen protesters gathered outside St. Anne's Hospital on Secor Road in Toledo, Ohio.
+On Friday, February 6, about a dozen protesters gathered outside St. Anne’s Hospital on Secor Road in Toledo, Ohio.
 This protest was organized by the Toledo Chapter of the National Organization for Women (see Toledo NOW facebook page), it also supported by Occupy Toledo.
 The purpose of this protest was to advocate for birth control is a human right.
-This was triggered by the recent decision by the administration to require that organizations owned by religious groups must provide birth control as part of their plans.
-This rule does not require that religious groups themselves must provide birth control as part of group plans to their employees, only to those employees that work in organizations owned by religious groups, such as a hospital.Birth Control is a Human Right - Toledo Protest
+This was triggered by the recent decision by the Obama administration to require that organizations owned by religious groups must provide birth control as part of their health insurance plans.
+This rule does not require that religious groups themselves must provide birth control as part of group health insurance plans to their employees, only to those employees that work in organizations owned by religious groups, such as a Catholic hospital.Birth Control is a Human Right - Toledo Protest

 Birth Control as Human Right Protesters in Toledo, Ohio